sugawara-collective/sincerity/_pages/04_guidelines.md

 permalink: /guidelines/
 order: 4
 ---
-Cosmic: A HQ Rare Pair Zine is a SFW fanzine focused on the rare pairs within Haikyuu!! and their soulmate connections.
+Sincerity: a Sugawara Anthology is a SFW fanzine focused on platonic and romantic relationships between Sugawara Koushi and other Haikyuu!! characters.
 - Digital only
 - A4 size
 - 300 dpi